0xPolygon/devrel-docs/docs/pos/tutorials/milestones.md

-# Understanding and Implementing Milestones with Bor and Heimdall in Polygon PoS
+# Understanding and Integrating Milestones with Bor and Heimdall in Polygon PoS

 !!! info "5 Second Finality in Polygon"

-    NOTE: With the upgrade to Heimdall v2, deterministic finality on PoS is now achieved in between 3-5 seconds thanks to the subsecond block times in Heimdall, meaning miletones are voted on and finalized much faster.
+    NOTE: With the upgrade to Heimdall v2, deterministic finality on PoS is now achieved in between 2-5 seconds thanks to the 1-2 seconds block time in Heimdall, meaning miletones are voted on and finalized much faster.

 ## How to Get Finalized Block